-Ulcers were believed to be caused by stress, anxiety, and/or a diet rich in spicy foods.
-However, research has demonstrated that most ulcers are caused by a spiral-shaped bacterium known as Helicobacter pylori (H. pylori).
+Ulcers were believed to be caused by stress, smoking, anxiety, and/or a diet rich in spicy foods.
+However, research has shown that most ulcers are caused by a spiral-shaped bacterium known as Helicobacter pylori (H. pylori).
 The other common cause of ulcers is nonsteroidal anti-inflammatory drugs (NSAIDs).

 When we eat, food passes down the esophagus (throat) and into the stomach.
 There, hydrochloric acid and pepsin (an enzyme) continue the digestive process that started with the saliva in your mouth.
 Next, food passes to the duodenum (small intestine) where the digestive process continues.
 An ulcer is an area of stomach or duodenum that has been damaged by the digestive enzymes and stomach acid.

 How H. pylori causes ulcers is not yet fully understood.
-Researchers do know the following:
+We do know that:

 An ulcer that goes untreated can cause several problems in the abdomen, such as:

 The story behind the discovery of the H. pylori bacteria and its relationship to ulcers is an unusual one.
 In 1982, two Australian researchers, Drs.
-Barry Marshall and Robin Warren, detected H. pylori in the stomach lining of people suffering from gastritis .
-When further study demonstrated the presence of H. pylori in nearly 100% of patients with duodenal ulcers and 80% of people with stomach ulcers, Drs.
-Marshall and Warren proposed that H. pylori might be the cause.
+Barry Marshall and Robin Warren, detected the bacteria in the stomach lining of people suffering from gastritis .
+When further study demonstrated the presence of the bacteria in nearly 100% of patients with duodenal ulcers and 80% of people with stomach ulcers, Drs.
+Marshall and Warren proposed that it might be the cause.

-When their hypothesis was met with a great deal of skepticism, Dr. Marshall ingested a teaspoonful of H. pylori bacteria.
+When their hypothesis was met with a great deal of skepticism, Dr. Marshall ingested a teaspoonful of the bacteria.
 Within 24 hours, he developed severe gastritis.
-Further research by Dr. Marshall, Dr. Warren, and others established that H. pylori does in fact cause 50% of stomach ulcers and 90% of the much more common duodenal ulcers.
+Further research by Dr. Marshall, Dr. Warren, and others established that it does in fact cause 50% of stomach ulcers and 90% of the much more common duodenal ulcers.

-Of the ulcers that are not caused by H. pylori bacteria, most are caused by NSAIDs (nonsteroidal anti-inflammatory drugs), such as ibuprofen , aspirin , and naproxen sodium.
+Of the ulcers that are not caused by H. pylori, most are caused by NSAIDs (nonsteroidal anti-inflammatory drugs), such as ibuprofen, and naproxen.
 NSAIDs block the production of mucous in the stomach that protects the lining from the damaging effects of the stomach acid.

-It is important that ulcers be properly diagnosed because the symptoms common to ulcers can also be caused by a number of other conditions.
+It is important that ulcers be properly diagnosed.
+The symptoms common to ulcers can also be caused by a number of other conditions.
 In addition, ulcers caused by H. pylori and those caused by NSAID are treated somewhat differently.

-Two most commonly used tests for diagnosing an ulcer:
+The two most commonly used tests for diagnosing an ulcer are:

-A test for the presence of H. pylori is done to determine whether the ulcer is caused by H. pylori bacteria.
-Several methods exist for detecting H. pylori .
-A test for presence of H. Pylori bacteria may include a blood test to detect antibodies to the bacteria, a breath test that examines by-products of the bacteria, or a lab analysis of the biopsied tissue sample.
+A test for the presence of H. pylori is done to determine whether the ulcer is caused by the bacteria.
+There are several methods used to detect it including a blood test, a breath test, or a lab analysis of the biopsied tissue sample.
 These tests differ in sensitivity for detecting the presence of bacteria in your system.

 Treatment involves removing the underlying cause of the ulcer and healing the ulcer.
-One common treatment approach involves taking antibiotics to eliminate the bacteria along with an acid suppressor and sometimes also a bismuth-containing stomach lining shield (eg, Pepto-Bismol).
-This method is often effective in killing the bacteria, healing the ulcer, and preventing recurrence.
+One common treatment approach involves taking antibiotics to eliminate the bacteria along with an acid suppressor and sometimes a bismuth-containing medication such as Pepto-Bismol.
+This method is often effective in killing the bacteria, healing the ulcer, and preventing it from returning.

 The American College of Gastroenterology